 With Southwest continuing to expand its reach — I know a ton of people anxiously awaiting flights to Hawaii, this card just might pack enough punch to make it a keeper if you’re a Southwest flyer.

 Now, let’s dig into some of the benefits and see if it’s right for you.

-Similar to what we’ve seen on the British Airways Visa Signature, there is another opportunity to earn a bonus.
-The Southwest Priority Card only has one extra spending tier — unlike the 2 with the British Airways Visa — so it’s pretty straightforward.
+The Southwest Priority Card has one extra spending tier — unlike the 2 with the British Airways Visa — so it’s pretty straightforward.

-If you spend $15,000 within the first year — $14,000 more after meeting the minimum spend, then you will earn an additional 25,000 Rapid Rewards points.
-Rather than think of this as part of the sign-up bonus, I think it’s more of a one-time opportunity to earn a big-spend bonus.
+If you spend $15,000 within the first year — then you will earn an additional 25,000 Rapid Rewards points.
+Rather than think of this as part of any sign-up bonus, I think it’s more of a one-time opportunity to earn a big-spend bonus.

 The Southwest Priority Card comes with four new benefits that help distinguish it from the Southwest Premier and Plus cards.
 With an annual fee of $149 compared to the $99 and $69 annual fee that comes with the other two, respectively, this should be expected.

 As with all other Chase Southwest cards, the Southwest Priority Card comes with an anniversary bonus.
 With the Priority Card, you’ll receive 7,500 Rapid Rewards points on your account anniversary compared to 6,000 points with the Southwest Premier Card and 3,000 with the Southwest Plus Card.